Duggi-Niharika-Sai-06/FSE-Game-17/README.md

 - The game visually indicates the loss of a life, for example, by removing a heart icon or displaying a decreasing life count.
 - If you run out of lives, the game progresses to a "Game Over" condition.

+## Sound Effects

+- **Correct Selection Sound**: A sound effect is played when the player selects an emoji correctly.

+- **Incorrect Selection Sound**: A different sound effect is played when the player makes an incorrect selection, such as clicking on a previously chosen emoji or running out of lives.

+These sound effects enhance the gaming experience, providing audio feedback for the player's actions.

+## Game Menu and Settings

+**Game Modes**:

+Emojination: Memory Adventures offers three distinct game modes to cater to players of varying skill levels, each with different grid sizes and emoji counts:

+- **Easy Mode**:
+    - Grid Size: 4x4
+    - Emojis Shuffled Among: 20
+    - Description: Easy mode is perfect for beginners, with a 4x4 grid and 20 shuffled emojis to keep the game approachable and enjoyable for new players.

+- **Medium Mode**:
+    - Grid Size: 6x4
+    - Emojis Shuffled Among: 24
+    - Description: Medium mode offers a balanced challenge, featuring a 6x4 grid with 24 shuffled emojis to test your memory and matching skills.

+- **Hard Mode**:
+    - Grid Size: 6x8
+    - Emojis Shuffled Among: 48
+    - Description: For the ultimate test of memory, hard mode boasts an 8x6 grid with 48 shuffled emojis, providing a high level of difficulty for the most dedicated players.

+**Sound Settings**:

+The game provides options to control sound effects:

+- **Sound On**: By default, sound effects are enabled.
+You can enjoy the satisfying audio feedback when making correct or incorrect selections.

+- **Sound Off**: If you prefer a quiet gaming experience, you can toggle off the sound effects.

+The game menu and settings allow you to customize your gaming experience and choose the level of challenge that suits your preferences.

 ### Score Tracking:
 - The game keeps track of your best score, representing your highest score achieved across different game sessions.
 - If you achieve a score higher than your previous best score, the top score is updated accordingly.